MaxwellBanks/genpc/README.md

 Numenera Helper Commands

-!info ARG: general overview of requested feature
+`!info ARG`: general overview of requested feature
-ARG values: bot, cypher, oddity, artifact
+ARG values: `bot, cypher, oddity, artifact`

-!gen ARG: generates a random instance of the requested feature ARG values: oddity, (soon: cypher, artifact, quirk)
+`!gen ARG`: generates a random instance of the requested feature ARG values: `oddity, quirk, (soon: cypher, artifact)`

 Getting cypher dangers uses
-!gen cydanger <charcyphers> <maxcyphers>
-e.g. !gen cydanger 4 5
+`!gen cydanger CHARCYPHERS MAXCYPHERS` e.g. `!gen cydanger 4 5`
 for a character with 4 cyphers and a max of 5.

-TODO: Register commands instead of using string parsing
+`!cs` will provide a link to the pdf cheatsheet
+`!cs ARG` will provide an in-discord cheatsheet for a requested feature `!mcs ARG` will provide a mobile-friendly version of the cheatsheet, if applicable ARG values: `threshold`

+TODO:
+cheatsheet:
+- Modifying tasks
+- Special Rolls
+- Major/Minor effects
+- GM Intrusions
+- damage track
+- combat actions

+gen:
+- quirks
+- cypher
+- artifact
+- (eventually) character

 # Cheatsheet Sources
 The numenera cheatsheet was collated by Justin Alexander at http://www.thealexandrian.net